 Q: Can I require my insurance to authorize the use of original equipment parts when repairing my vehicle?
 My policy says they will return my damaged vehicle to ” pre-accident condition.”

-For non-safety-related parts, there may be more restrictions on the use of OEM both under state law as well as your policy.
+For non-safety-related parts, there may be more restrictions on the use of OEM, under both your state’s law and the terms of your policy.
 You may be able to insist on OEM parts, but where they aren’t required you will generally have to pay the difference in cost.